Khushu2005/React_Todo_App/README.md

 ##  Features

 - Add new tasks (Create)
--  Delete tasks
+- Pending tasks (Read)
--  Mark tasks as completed
+- Delete tasks  (Delete)
+- React-form-hook for validation
+- popup by react-toastify
-- Minimal UI with internal CSS
+- Minimal UI with TailwindCSS
-- ⚛ Built using functional components and React hooks
+- Built using functional components and React hooks

 ---